 Our goal in this post is to give you practical tools and strategies for how to avoid altitude sickness when you travel to Tibet.

-- the most effective way of preventing altitude sickness
+Your most effective way to prevent altitude sickness

 It’s incredibly simple.
 Ascend slowly.